 Managing stress effectively and maintaining psychological resilience are key components of a balanced life.
 As a Harvard University faculty or staff member you have access to a variety of health and wellness resources that can help you stay positive and healthy year-round.
-HARVie has resources listed in areas of physical activity, massage and acupuncture, mindfulness meditation, social supports, healthy eating and rest, spirituality, and personal finances.
+HARVie has resources listed in areas of physical activity (including Harvard On The Move offered at Longwood), massage and acupuncture, mindfulness meditation, social supports, healthy eating (including HSPH The Nutrition Source) and rest, spirituality, and personal finances.
 For information on HSPH’s onsite Weight Watcher’s Meetings, click here.

 Harvard’s Employee Assistance Program (EAP)